Chapman Entertainment

-Chapman Entertainment Limited was a British television production company founded by Keith Chapman and Greg Lynn and based in London.
+Chapman Entertainment Limited was a British animation studio founded by Keith Chapman and Greg Lynn and based in London.
 The company focused on producing content aimed at pre-school audiences.

 History

-2001-2008
+2001–2008

 The company was founded in London by Greg Lynn in 2001, together with Keith Chapman and Andrew Haydon, a former managing director of John Reid Entertainment, an artist management company.
 The company was created for the purpose of exploiting both the intellectual property rights of Chapman's creations and also those of interested third parties.

 The company is structured to allow greater rewards and input to property creators.
 This developed from Chapman's own frustrations at his lack of involvement with his Bob the Builder character.
 He created the character in the early 1990s and struck a deal with HIT Entertainment which saw them further develop the character.
 The project was handed over to HOT Animation, specifically Jackie Cockle and Curtis Jobling, who took the basic title and premise of the show and ran with it, developing the project in-house from a blank canvas.
 The resulting show was commissioned by the BBC's children's department.

 The company signed an exclusive development deal with Universal Pictures Home Video's subsidiary Vision Video Ltd. in June 2001 to produce new content that Universal would distribute.
 The company would produce a pilot for a girl-centric stop-motion animated series.
 Universal pulled out of the deal in 2003 following restructuring at their then-parent Vivendi Universal.

 On 18 March 2004, Chapman announced that Channel 5 and Nick Jr. had greenlit their very first production - Fifi and the Flowertots for a simultaneous premiere in Spring 2005.
 On 1 September, the company entered into a distribution deal with Target Entertainment for Fifi outside of North America and the United Kingdom, which Chapman would continue to handle.